kyythane/svelte-reactive-dnd/README.md

 `DropList` maintains a cached copy of the `items` it was provided.
 This cache is not updated during dragging to simplify list management and provide better UX.
 The `itemdroppedin` event provides multiple views of how the list was manipulated that may be useful in reconciling any changes.
 But in the simple case, `listSnapshot` should work great.

-`DragHandle` and `DropGroup` are provided to simplify common tasks, and to reduce the amount of wiring one has to do when building more complex drag and drop experiences, hopefully simplifying common use cases.
+`DragHandle` and `DropGroup` are provided to reduce the amount of wiring one has to do when building more complex drag and drop experiences, hopefully simplifying common use cases.
 They are not required.
 With a little bit of wiring, anything they add can be done manually.
 To that end, they are very simple, and provide little configuration.

 ## API